NFL coaching grades are in: Cardinals sign Mike LaFleur, Raiders closing in on Klint Kubiak

-Breaking down the best early hires, biggest risks and what each move means for 2026 and beyond
+Breaking down all of the hires, biggest risks and what each move means for 2026 and beyond

 The NFL hiring cycle is as robust as it's been in recent memory.
 In all, 10 openings popped up across the league this go-around, meaning over 30% of franchises were looking for new head coaches.